ankandrew/online-label-smoothing-pt/README.md

 Usage of [**OnlineLabelSmoothing**](./ols/online_label_smooth.py) is pretty straightforward.
 Just use it as you would use PyTorch [**CrossEntropyLoss**](https://pytorch.org/docs/stable/generated/torch.nn.CrossEntropyLoss.html).
-The only thing that is different is that at the end of the epoch you should call `OnlineLabelSmoothing.next_epoch()` so that it internally updates the
+The only thing that is different is that at the end of the epoch you should call `OnlineLabelSmoothing.next_epoch()`.
+It updates the
 `OnlineLabelSmoothing.supervise` matrix that will be used in the next epoch for the _**soft labels**_.